Kyriosity/read-write/README+/.net/README+/cs-feat_underused.md

 ## Reflection

-The image of "illegal" hacking and rumors of slow performance follow the reflection but are unfair.
-It does worth tricks and has become a programming paradigm (unless trying to substitute a "direct" language construct).
+The image of "illegal" hacking and rumors of slow performance follow the reflection, but are unfair for the former and exaggerated for the latter.
+It performs worthy tricks and has become a programming paradigm (unless trying to substitute a "direct" language construct).

-// ToDo: link to caller !
+<mark><b>use-dev</b></mark>➡️ to [reflect](https://github.com/Kyriosity/use-dev/tree/main/src/TuttiFrutti/AbcRefl)

 ## Dynamic code generation

-It doesn't involve deranged imagination to improvise the auto-implementation of interfaces - to spare coding of countless combinations.
-[Roslyn](https://github.com/dotnet/roslyn)<sup>🔗</sup> has  much facilitated dynamic code though there's a lack of good tutorials.
+It doesn't involve a deranged imagination to improvise the auto-implementation of interfaces, to spare coding of countless combinations.
+[Roslyn](https://github.com/dotnet/roslyn)<sup>🔗</sup> has  much facilitated dynamic code, though there's a lack of good tutorials.

 // ToDo: link to use-dev